agovc/nextjs-blog/src/content/posts/headless-cms-perspective.md

     }
 `} language="tsx" />
 ​​
-This serves as a straightforward illustration of making an API request to the CMS.
-The `/api/:pluralApiId/:documentId` endpoint is utilized to retrieve an entry, and it showcases the use of the `populate` parameter.
-This parameter plays a pivotal role in specifying which fields from the associated relation are to be populated, offering precise control over the data fetched.

 You'll notice that the request body is typed as `Workshop`.
 This precise typing is one of the key advantages, as it allows for seamless integration of this type definition in the frontend.
 With this type definition readily available, your frontend code can effortlessly work with the retrieved data, enhancing both clarity and efficiency in your application development.

 ## Embracing the Future of Content Management